emilyruby/manifestoo/labour.md

 * Lay the foundations for a `National Care Service` for England.
 * Increase social care budgets by £8 billion over the lifetime of the next parliament.
-* Ring-fence mental health budgets and ensure funding reaches the front line.
-* Bring forwards the ending of out-of-area placements to 2019.
-* Increase the proportion of mental health budgets spent on support for childcare and young people.

 ## Security & Defense